ImplFerris/pico-pico/src/rfid/circuit.md

   </tr>
   <tr style="border: 1px solid black;">
     <td style="background-color: #FF5F1F; color: white; border: 1px solid black;">SDA</td>
-    <td style="border: 1px solid black;">Slave Select (SS)</td>
+    <td style="border: 1px solid black;">Chip Select (CS)</td>
     <td style="border: 1px solid black;">SDA</td>
     <td style="border: 1px solid black;">RX</td>
-    <td style="border: 1px solid black;">In SPI mode, it acts as the Slave select (SS, also referred as Chip Select).
+    <td style="border: 1px solid black;">In SPI mode, it acts as the Chip select (CS/SS, also referred as Slave Select).
 In I²C mode, it serves as the data line (SDA).
 In UART mode, it acts as the receive pin (RX).</td>
   </tr>
 </table>

 ## Connecting the RFID Reader to the Raspberry Pi Pico

-To establish communication between the Raspberry Pi Pico and the RFID Reader, we will use the SPI (Serial Peripheral Interface) protocol.
-The SPI interface can handle data speed up to 10 Mbit/s.
-We wont be utilizing the following Pins: RST, IRQ at the moment.
+To establish communication between the Raspberry Pi Pico and the RFID reader, we will use the SPI protocol.
+In this setup, we will use SPI0 on the Pico.
+For now, we are not using the RST and IRQ pins.

+The table below shows how to connect the RC522 module to the Pico using SPI.

 <table>
   <thead>